Joe Biden Suggests He Would Like to Drown Donald Trump

-“I’d like to take that guy for a swim out there,” President Joe Biden angrily said in Baltimore on Tuesday, threatening to drown former President Donald Trump.
+“I’d like to take that guy for a swim out there,” President Joe Biden angrily said in Baltimore on Tuesday, in reference to former President Donald Trump.

 The Democrat party, which claims to be defenders of democracy, often uses inflammatory rhetoric that could incite political violence against political opponents.